open-telemetry/semantic-conventions/docs/general/attribute-naming.md

   indicate entity hierarchies.
 This purpose should primarily drive the decision about forming nested namespaces.

+- The special namespace `*.ref.*` is reserved for "reference attributes".

 - For each multi-word dot-delimited component of the attribute name separate the words by underscores (i.e. use snake_case).
 For example `http.response.status_code` denotes the status code in the http namespace.

 - Names SHOULD NOT coincide with namespaces.
-For example if `service.instance.id` is an attribute name then it is no longer valid to have an attribute named `service.instance` because `service.instance` is already a namespace.
+For example if `service.instance.id` is an attribute name, then it is no longer valid to have an attribute named `service.instance`, because `service.instance` is already a namespace.
 Because of this rule be careful when choosing names: every existing name prohibits existence of an equally named namespace in the future, and vice
   versa: any existing namespace prohibits existence of an equally named attribute key in the future.
+Note that "reference attributes" are exempt from this rule, because they are/replace the original attribute.

 ## Name Pluralization Guidelines